UNNAMED PRESS, 2017. 80 Pages. ISBN: 9781944700478

-As the poem continues, the pain of exclusion is made as apparent as pain caused by skeletal dysplasia, and a pervasive sense of disassociation amid communal celebration draws attention to the limitations of both self and society: “the only bonfire dancing. / I watch the others dance / through every song. / Their bodies so fluid / filled with bones their age.”
+As the poem continues, the pain of exclusion is made as apparent as pain caused by skeletal dysplasia. “the only bonfire dancing. / I watch the others dance / through every song. / Their bodies so fluid / filled with bones their age.”

 Ultimately, trusting in one’s own internal foundation emerges as the theme of Chertock’s deeply introspective poetry.
 It’s how the outcast in “At 13 I lived in the forest” reclaims her agency as a participant: “I shattered / my reflection in rivers and creeks. / At 18 I changed, / stood up on two paws.”
 This progression toward self-authorship is reinforced as she gains the confidence to pilot her own narrative:

 as deep in the soil as they could.